-The care and welfare of our students is a high priority at Manor House School and we have a strong tradition of excellent pastoral care and an established reputation for providing a nurturing and supportive environment.
+The care and welfare of our students is a high priority at Manor House School and we have a strong tradition of excellent pastoral care.
 We want every girl to love coming to school and for Manor House School to be a place where our students feel comfortable, safe and secure and where they grow in confidence and give of their best.

 Our girls flourish in an environment where friendship, respect and mutual support are ever-present.
 Our through-school ethos means that girls lower down the school interact with the older girls and this promotes a sense of family and belonging.

 A dedicated form teacher or (in Seniors) form tutor is available to encourage and advise pupils.
-They are supported by four Heads of Key Stage; Head of Pre-Prep (Nursery, Reception, Years 1-2), Head of Key Stage 2 (Years 3-6), Head of Key Stage 3 (Years 7-9) and Head of Key Stage 4 (Years 10 and 11) and Deputy Head/Head of Pastoral Care.
+They are supported by three Heads of Key Stage; our Head of Prep School up to Year 6 (supported by a Head of Early Years for Nursery and Reception classes) and in the Senior School, a Head of Key Stage 3 (Years 7-9) and Head of Key Stage 4 (Years 10 and 11).

 Supportive Friends is a support group for every student in the school.
 It provides a listening ear and, after eight years, continues to thrive.
 Girls organise events for Anti-Bullying Week and other relevant topics.
 All new girls who join the school are assigned a buddy from the team for a year.
 There are supportive friends on duty every break time to provide support and to chat to girls of any age.
 Applicants have to apply for the position and receive training.
 They are identifiable by a Friendship Badge.